 Ecumenical Officer, Fr.
-Emilie "Buddy" NoelLast updated: over 1 year ago
+Emilie "Buddy" NoelLast updated: about 2 years ago

 The Ecumenical Officer is responsible for representing the archbishop in fostering understanding and respect between the people of the Archdiocese of New Orleans and persons who are not Catholics, both Christian and members of other faiths.

 Mission Statement of the Ecumenical and Interreligious Commission of the Archdiocese of New Orleans

 As the New Orleans Archdiocesan Ecumenical and Interreligious Commission, we will:

 Key Statements from the Documents of the Second Vatican Council on Ecumenism and Interreligious Dialogue